abraha2d/gtcoursewatch/README.md

 - Georgia Tech
 - Georgia Gwinnett College

-Support for other colleges that use the Ellucian system can be easily added
+Support for other colleges that use the Ellucian system can be easily added.
+To request that your college be added, log in to your college's registration system and navigate to the "Lookup Classes" link.
+Make note of the URL, and open an issue with your college name and the URL.

 # Prerequisites
 Install Python 3 from <https://www.python.org/downloads/>, then run the following in a terminal: